wabarr/hompal-stats/regression.md

 ![plot of chunk unnamed-chunk-4](regression-figure/unnamed-chunk-4-1.png)

 ***
-A **residual** represents the distance between the predited value from the regression, and the actual value.
+A **residual** represents the distance between the predicted value from the regression, and the actual value.

 The **squared residual** is calculated as such: